msg555/tplbuild/docs/config.rst

     - linux/arm64

   # Define build profiles.
 Each profile can be any free-form yaml data that
-  # will be made available to the Dockerfile Jinja template when rendering.
+  # will be made available when rendering under the variable name `vars`.
   default_profile: dev
   profiles:
     dev: